denisnarush/career/README.md

 The project has 2 week sprints at the beginning of each sprint, there is `sprint planning` and grooming.
 After each grooming session, the task evaluation process is started there i estimate my own stories and provide help with estimation for Nastassia.
 In a previous project, I help my teammates adapt to the BEM methodology, which I integrated into the styling process.
 #### Team
 On current project I helped Nastassia with onboarding and also I provided help for other developers were are start work on submodules.
+#### Quality
+One part of my work on previous project was created style guide for styling components using BEM methodology.
+Performs code review and analysis requirements for own area is a daily routine.
+Same to the quality of my technical solutions - working on code enhancement on free time.
+#### Area of Expertise (Development)

+#### Expertise
+Basically all my free time I devote to video tutorials or small, not obvious thoughts about the code.
+And I love to share these thoughts with my teammates (especially Andrey).
+I even set up a Skype group chat in the Grodno office to discuss some solutions or interesting topics I found.
+The last such topic was about 16bit JS.
+I was involved in the technical interview and was a mentor for junior employee in the local office.
+Often I take part in R&D projects.

 ### Feedbacks
 > For the past year (almost) I have had the pleasure of working with Denis Narush on my team.